TechTronixx/PasswordGenerator/readme.md

 Demo - [Link](https://passsword-generatorx.vercel.app/)

-## Working
+## How it Works

-The password is generated with the help of javascript.
-The code consists of various functions to generate a password as desired by the user.
+The password generator uses JavaScript functions to create random, secure passwords.
+The default password length is set to 12 characters, but the user has the option to change this to any desired length.

-The length of the password is set to 12 characters.
+When the user opens the password generator, three sets of randomly generated passwords are displayed.
+These passwords are created using a combination of numbers, symbols, and letters that are added to a "charpool" based on the user's preferences.
+The user can choose to include or exclude ambiguous characters, such as the letter "l" and the number "1", in the charpool.

-There are 3 sets of passwords randomly generated for the user to pick as required.
+Once the charpool is determined, the password generator uses it to create the desired number of random passwords.
+The user can then select one of the generated passwords as their new password.

-The combination consists of using various ways such as numbers, symbols, characters, which are added to charpool, and based on the requirements.
-The passwords are generated.
+Additionally, the user has the option to include or exclude repetitive characters in the generated passwords.
+This can be useful for creating passwords that are easy to remember, but still secure.

-There are further added options to include or exclude repetitive characters, as required.
+Overall, the password generator offers a simple and convenient way for users to create strong, random passwords.

 ## Preview